A collection of printing F.A.Q's and accomodations in TXTbooks' studio.Updated February 22, 2019.

-PLEASE READ: A Word On Our StudioWe are a publisher first, a printer second.
-We will do our best to accommodate any print needs, but ultimately reserve the right to refuse jobs that do not suit our capabilities!
+A Word On Our StudioWe are a publisher first, a printer second.
+Printing is laborious.
+We will refuse print jobs that do not suit our capabilities!

 What The Hell Is A Risograph?A Risograph printer is more or less a cross between a copy machine and a silkscreen press.
 It uses liquid ink drums as spot colors to create 1-color duplications at high speeds.The Risograph is a business machine that has been repurposed by the arts community.
 We use it in ways it was never intended to create printed material that the machine’s original target consumer would never seek out.
 Arguably, riso is the punkest form of printmaking.